section-engineering-education/engineering-education/content/articles/understanding-machine-learning-algorithms-and-how-to-implement-them/index.md

 `Y` denotes the Dependent Variable, `X` denotes an independent variable, `a0` represents the line's intercept, `a1` is the linear regression coefficient, `ε` is an abbreviation for random error.

 Linear regression algorithms are divided into two:

 - `Simple Linear Regression` uses a single independent variable to predict the value of a numerical dependent variable.

 - `Many Linear Regression` predicts the value of a numerical dependent variable using `multiple independent variables`.

 ##### Linear Regression Line
 This graph depicts the association between two variables.
 As a result, a regression line appears.

-- `positive linear connection`- Axis of the dependent variable increases as the independent variable X rises.
+- `Positive linear connection`- Axis of the dependent variable increases as the independent variable X rises.

 ![Image 2](/engineering-education/understanding-machine-learning-algorithms-and-how-to-implement-them/image2)